evert/evert.github.com/_posts/2023/2023-10-11-on-80-percent-jobs.md

 the Netherlands that don't work full-time, and I think there are more opportunities for part-time career jobs.
 I don't see them much in North America.

-<iframe src="https://data.oecd.org/chart/7de9" width="860" height="645" style="border: 0; max-width: 100%" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/7de9" target="_blank">OECD Chart: Part-time employment rate, Total, % of employment, Annual, 2022</a></iframe>
+<iframe src="https://data.oecd.org/chart/7de9" width="860" height="645" style="border: 0; width: 100%; max-width: 100%" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/7de9" target="_blank">OECD Chart: Part-time employment rate, Total, % of employment, Annual, 2022</a></iframe>

 My first-hand experience is when I was interviewing a few years into my